Apply to host the IDF Europe Youth Leadership Lab in 2025!

 The IDF Europe Youth Leadership Camp was launched in 2011 and it is aimed at nurturing a new generation of youth advocates and creating a strong pan-European network of Young Advocates in Diabetes.

-The YLL 2024 will consist of an opening session and one online workshop in June followed by an on-site Youth Leadership Camp in Serbia, from 7 to 13 July 2024.
+The YLL 2024 consisted of an opening session and one online workshop in June followed by an on-site Youth Leadership Camp in Serbia, from 7 to 13 July 2024.
 We thank the Diabetes Association of Serbia for welcoming us in their country!

 Youth Leadership Camp/Lab past editions